AlexandreMoreau2002/my-website/src/content/work/en/snoroc.md

   - Figma
   - Notion
   - Express
+  - OVHcloud
+  - GitHub Actions
 lang: "en"
 ---

 ### Introduction

-As part of my final internship for the Web and Mobile Web Developer Professional Certificate, I had the opportunity to design and build a dynamic showcase website for the music band **Snoroc**.
-Although the project couldn’t be completed within the given time, it offered a rich learning experience in fullstack development and project organization.
+As part of my final internship for the Web and Mobile Web Developer Professional Certificate, I designed and delivered a dynamic showcase website for the music band **Snoroc**.
+The project is now live at [snoroc.fr](https://snoroc.fr/), turning months of work into a production-ready product.

 ### Goals and context